microbiomedata/metaT/README.md

 All outputs can be found in the `outdir` folder.
 There are following subfolders:
 - `outdir/annotation`: contains gff files from annotation run.
 - `outdir/assembly`: contains FASTA files from assembly and BAM files where reads were mapped back to the contigs.
-- `outdir/mapback`: BAM file where reads were mapped back to the contigs.
-- `outdir/metat_output`: Two JSON files for sense and antisense that have records for feature, their annotations, read counts from featurecount, and FPKM values.
+- `outdir/readMapping`: JSON files for sense and antisense that have records for feature, their annotations, read counts, ans associated statistics.
-- `outdir/qc`: contains cleaned reads and a file with associated statistics.
+- `outdir/readsQC`: contains cleaned reads and a file with associated statistics.
-- `outdir/rc`: contains read count tables and associated statistics.

 # Output JSON
 The output file is a JSON formatted file called `out.json` with JSON records that contains reads and information from annotation.
 An example JSON record: